cobwebos/docs/articles/azure-stack/azure-stack-sql-resource-provider-deploy.md

 2. All tenant databases must be deleted from the resource provider (this will not delete the data).
 This should be performed by the tenants themselves.

-3. Tenants must unregister from the namespace.

-4. Administrator must delete the hosting servers from the SQL Adapter
+3. Administrator must delete the hosting servers from the SQL Adapter

-5. Administrator must delete any plans that reference the SQL Adapter.
+4. Administrator must delete any plans that reference the SQL Adapter.

-6. Administrator must delete any SKUs and quotas associated to the SQL Adapter.
+5. Administrator must delete any SKUs and quotas associated to the SQL Adapter.

-7. Rerun the deployment script with the -Uninstall parameter, Azure Resource Manager endpoints, DirectoryTenantID, and credentials for the service administrator account.
+6. Rerun the deployment script with the -Uninstall parameter, Azure Resource Manager endpoints, DirectoryTenantID, and credentials for the service administrator account.